JeschkeLab/DeerLab/docsrc/source/dipolar_guide_modelling.rst

     deadtime = 0.4 # Experimental deadtime of 400ns, in μs
     t = t - deadtime # Shift the time axis to account for the deadtime

+If the time vector ``t`` does not have any deadtime, this step can be skipped.
+Otherwise, an incorrectly defined time vector will results in wrong results.

 Constructing the dipolar model
 *******************************